Should I Become a Pediatric Doctor?

-According to the U.S. Bureau of Labor Statistics, medical schools do not typically require a particular undergraduate degree for admission.
+Medical schools don't typically require a particular undergraduate degree for admission.
 However, medical schools do look for students who have successfully completed pre-medical coursework, which can be completed through majors in math, chemistry, biology and physics.
 Students are also expected to have coursework in English and social sciences.
 A degree in biology is a common pathway for aspiring physicians, and some schools offer structured pre-medical programs that are designed to prepare students for medical school.

 Individuals will need to complete an MD or ND degree to be a pediatrician.
-The first two years of a typical medical program are spent in a classroom, taking courses in medical procedure, body systems and disease, among other subjects.
+The first two years of a typical medical program are spent in a classroom, taking courses in medical procedures, body systems and disease, among other subjects.
 During the second half of the program, students complete clinical rotations, working with patients while supervised by a licensed physician.
 Clinical rotations include areas like pediatrics, psychiatry, obstetrics and internal medicine.

 In a residency, aspiring pediatricians have the opportunity to receive focused instruction related to children's medicine.
 Residents work hands-on with patients during clinical rotations.
 They assess their own work, as well as case studies, in meetings and group settings designed specifically for residents.
 According to the American Association of Medical Colleges, a pediatric residency lasts three years.
 During that time, residents learn about general pediatrics and newborn care.